 All Duke Summer Academy participants are required to live on campus for the duration of the program.
 You will live in one of the residence halls on Duke University’s historic West Campus within easy walking distance of Duke Chapel, Perkins Library, Duke Gardens, dining facilities, and your classrooms.

 You will also have the full-time support of a robust residential and administrative staff.
-You will be assigned to a residential group of approximately 15 classmates and under the mentorship of a Resident Assistant (RA).
+You will be assigned to a residential group of approximately 15 peers from around the world and under the mentorship of a Resident Assistant (RA).
 Your RA will help ensure that you thrive academically and socially.

-Duke was recently ranked first on The Daily Meal’s list of best college food in America.
+Duke dining is one of the top-ranked college food in America.
 You will be given meal swipes, which you will use to dine at a wide selection of campus eateries.
 Unused meal swipes will not be refunded.
 With Duke’s state-of-the-art dining facilities, you will be able to select from a wide variety of enjoyable and healthful dining options.

 If you decide to venture off campus and explore Durham with your RA group, you will discover what Southern Living has deemed as “The South’s Tastiest Town”.
-Although you will not be able to use your food points off-campus, you may wish to explore Durham’s extraordinary array of restaurants with your RA group.
+Although you will not be able to use your meal plan off-campus, you may wish to explore Durham’s extraordinary array of restaurants with your RA group.

 At Duke Summer Academy, we believe the world-class academic experience we offer you should be complemented by a phenomenal residence life.
 For this reason, we provide you with the opportunity to participate in a wide variety of clubs on a daily basis.
-Whether you are interested in anything from photography to team sports, hiking to drama, or group fitness to gaming, we have a club for you.
+Whether you are interested in any topic from photography to team sports, hiking to drama, or group fitness to “life hack”, we have a club for you.

 Our programming does not stop here.
 We will be hosting nightly events for our participants.
 The nature of these activities is wide-ranging.
 Some, such as our curated film series, provide participants with yet another source of intellectual stimulation, while others, including our karaoke and carnival nights, give our participants a well-deserved respite from their academic endeavors.

 Finally, each weekend we offer an assortment of on- and off-campus excursions led and accompanied by RAs.
-Whether you are interested in hiking in one of North Carolina’s premier state parks, or going shopping with friends, our residential staff will ensure that your summer is not only academically enriching, but also lots of fun.
+Whether you are interested in hiking in one of North Carolina’s premier state parks, or going shopping with friends, our residential staff will ensure that your summer is not only academically enriching, but provide undeniable fun opportunities.

 Please note that, while none of our participants will be allowed to explore campus or go off campus without staff supervision, our robust residential program ensures that everyone has a wide array of enriching and engaging activities from which to choose on a daily basis.

 We are proud to offer a variety of academic enrichment opportunities.
-These extracurricular activities are designed to inspire and guide you towards a life of academic success.
+These extracurricular activities are designed to inspire and guide participants towards a life of academic success.

 College Preparation Expo